-For the first breakfast in the New Year, the Cat chef recommends a crab!
-With this wise advice We, Zarathustra the Cat begin a new column dedicated to the Arrrt of Still Life and to the Arrrt of cooking, as French people call them in a very cat’s manner, la naturrre morrrte et les gourrrmiaoundises:
+For a tasty breakfast at the beginning of the New Year, the Cat chef recommends a crab!
+With this wise advice We, Zarathustra the Cat begin a new column dedicated to the Arrrt of Still Life and the Arrrt of cooking, as French people call them in a very cat’s manner, la naturrre morrrte et les gourrrmiaoundises:

 Who can imagine the art of still life without old Dutch masters?
 How can this kind of art exist without their discreet, charming bourgeois breakfasts?

 But you should notice how this still life begins to live real life if you add a cat to the painting!
 Cats improve everything, but cats are really best at improving still life.

 Everything that you usually see in a still-life painting is prepared for a cat, or it is a result of a cat’s actions over the things prepared for him.